 Taking testosterone will not make you more aggressive or angry unless doses are excessive.
 Typically aggression is caused by excess androgens not with androgens in the normal levels.

-Click here to read more information on testosterone and menopause.
+Click here to read more information on testosterone roles and effects.